HL7/fhir-saner/input/pagecontent/measure_group_covid19_patients.md

 reasonable time period.
 The two week time period is arbitrary, and may be changed based on further clinical guidance.

-Finally, the query restricts observations to only those matching codes in the [COVID-19 Labs](ValueSet-Covid19Labs.html) value set where the resulting value is positive using the [PositiveResult](ValueSet-PositiveResult.html) value set.
+Finally, the query restricts observations to only those matching codes in the [COVID-19 Labs](ValueSet-Covid19Labs.html) value set where the resulting value is positive using the [Positive Results](ValueSet-PositiveResults.html) value set.
 ```
          // The patient has at least one condition with confirmed or suspected COVID-19 in the past 14 days
          Patient.distinct().where(
            %Base + '/Condition?_count=1'+
-           '&status=registered,preliminary,final,amended,corrected' +
+           '&status:not=refuted&status:not=entered-in-error' +
            '&patient=' + $this.id +
            '&verificationStatus:not=refuted,entered-in-error' +
            '&date=gt' + (%ReportingPeriod.start - 14 days) +
-           '&code:in=' + %SuspectedOrDiagnosedCOVID19.url
+           '&code:in=' + %SuspectedOrConfirmedCOVID19Diagnoses.url
          )
        ).resolve().select(resource as Condition).exists()
      )